 Cleve the Ending

 Now with Rachel determined to get to the bottom of things we have the thriller part as she follows what few leads she has to discover how it all started, with the naked picture.
-But unfortunately it does become almost a standard thriller where not only does Rachel have a wall of silence stopping her from getting the truth but the direction over emphasizes a character as being the possible instigator.
+Unfortunately "Sexting in Suburbia" becomes almost a standard thriller where not only does Rachel have a wall of silence stopping her from getting the truth but the direction over emphasizes a character as being the possible instigator.
 It's almost a case that it goes around in circles for a bit with Rachel not really getting anywhere other than facing the wrath of the school when they become hot news.

 But then unfortunately things spiral out of control as not only does Rachel become the subject of sick notes, a break in as well as discovering Dina's grave vandalized but who could have started it all becomes convoluted.
 And sadly when we learn who was behind the cyber bullying it is so outrageous that you stop taking the movie seriously.
 Not only that the ending to "Sexting in Suburbia" is so painfully cheesy that I suggest stopping it when a certain hospital scene appears in the last few minutes as what happens beyond that is cheesy.
 It is a shame because after such a decent start and doing a fair job of looking into the issue of cyber bullying "Sexting in Suburbia" goes down hill and never recovers.

 What this all boils down to is that "Sexting in Suburbia" starts well as it focuses on the subject of sexting and cyber bullying but the longer it goes on the more it evolves and unfortunately not in a good way with the actual ending being something which should have been left on the cutting room floor.